jamesericdavidson/jamesdavidson.xyz/content/posts/opensuse-security.md

 showTableOfContents: true
 ---

+[This page is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.]: #

 # Introduction {#introduction}

 Note that this article is about Tumbleweed on the desktop - not Leap, MicroOS or Kubic.